 Rules for Rainy Rides

-You know the saying: April showers bring May flowers.
+You know the saying: spring showers bring summer flowers.
 But did you know they also bring slippery roads and hazardous riding conditions?
 For the safest ride, avoid rain.
 But because that isn’t always possible, make sure you and your bike are prepared.

 DON’T LET THE WEATHER RAIN ON YOUR PARADE (LITERALLY)

 South Dakota weather is as unpredictable as the roads that wind through the Black Hills.
 Whether you’re on a cross-state trek or just a quick Saturday cruise, there’s no guarantee you won’t be caught in the rain.
 Being aware of the potential dangers rainy weather causes is the first step to dodging them.
 Below is a list of the most common risks and how to navigate them safely.